 All Branches and Management Councils need to appoint a person or persons to officiate at their ASH event or activity as a Horse Welfare Officer.
 The Society’s Horse Welfare Officer policy will assist organising committees in being prepared for situations and it outlines situations that should NOT be considered humane or good horsemanship and should not be tolerated.
 It also gives advice on what items to have available in the case of an emergency.

 Persons who compete in Australian Stock Horse competitions and our Branches or Management Councils who organising events are the most critical component of our Society.
 These are the persons who present the image of the Society to the general public.
-By accepting these responsibilities and practices, it will continue the good image of the Society in years to
+By accepting these responsibilities and practices, it will continue the good image of the Society in years to come.